Hints and Tips - 7 minute read

 We do realise that exams are not necessarily at the forefront of your minds right now, but we are conscious that some of the resources we have most available for students to use are our past exam materials.
 Past exam materials are documents and resources that are connected to exams, or internal assessments, that have taken place in the past.
 This article will walk you through where to find them, what they are and how you might use them at home (we promise, it’s not all sitting past papers in timed conditions!)

-We make available all but the most recent set of exams on our website for each subject.
-The best way to find them is to search for your qualification e.g. GCSE Maths (9-1) and then, on the left hand side, click ‘Assessment’.
+For each subject, we make available all but the most recent set of exams on our website.
+The best way to find them is to search for your qualification, such as GCSE Maths (9-1) and then, on the left hand side, click ‘Assessment’.

 There you’ll find a series of titled sections which, if you click them, will open a list of documents.
 Some documents have a padlock next to them, which means they are held on our secure site for teachers.
 These will usually be resources linked to the most recent summer series.